-In the module navigation menu, select Reliability > Root Cause Analysis.
+In the Applications menu, navigate to the RELIABILITY section, and then select Root Cause Analysis.
 The RCA Overview page appears.

 The tabs at the top of the page summarize the number of items in each category.
 You can select a tab to view one of the following lists: